 Examples of NON-probate assets include assets owned as joint tenants with right of survivorship (with a spouse or another individual), life insurance, retirement accounts, and annuities in which beneficiaries other than the decedent’s estate are named.

 - The federal estate tax is a tax on everything an individual owns at death, regardless of whether the asset goes through probate, or not.
+In 2022, the federal estate tax generally is imposed upon estates that exceed about $12 million.

 Examples of assets that are subject to the federal estate tax include all assets you own such as bank accounts, investment accounts, retirement accounts, a house, and annuities, no matter how you own them.
 If you have a right to them or control them in some way, those assets are subject to the federal estate tax.